Sanilblank/blog-api/README.md

 Access the api at http://127.0.0.1:8000/

 **Sail**
-* Note: Only do this if it has not been started yet, it should have already started from previous steps
+* **Note**: Only do this if it has not been started yet, it should have already started from previous steps
 ```bash
 ./vendor/bin/sail up
 ```